Dorset Farmers' Market

 Find a highly skilled experienced timber frame or post and beam construction craftsman that could incorporate traditional design elements with graceful arches, curves and detailing.

-Wood species selection; our builder’s personal favorite wood specie for this application was native Eastern Hemlock — recommended for its price, durability, local availability, relatively strong wood strength, stain acceptance, and is especially well suited for timber frame construction.
+Wood species selection: our builder’s personal favorite wood specie for this application was native Eastern Hemlock — recommended for its price, durability, local availability, relatively strong wood strength, stain acceptance, and is especially well suited for timber frame construction.

 Gagnon Lumber, located in Pittsford, Vermont was selected as our wood supplier for two reasons, (1) all its wood supply is from Vermont forests, with over 80% of it coming from the county where we live.
 Most of their wood comes from land that is privately owned, including over 1,200 acres owned by the Gagnon family and, (2) Gagnon understands sustainable forestry and managing forests in a way that will not only meets our needs now, but also meets the needs of future generations, and they also support sustainability by using timber harvested from land enrolled under Vermont’s UVA (Use Value Appraisal) Program.

-One year later we are incredibly pleased with the additional outdoor space that the pergola and pea stone gravel patio provide, but the aesthetic beauty of fine timber frame construction is something that we will enjoy for many years!
+Three years later we are incredibly pleased with the additional outdoor space that the pergola and pea stone gravel patio provide, but the aesthetic beauty of fine timber frame construction is something that we will enjoy for many years!

 Local Back Story